-The Appeal Court referred to the rule of law, 121 which states that consumers are entitled to compensation of property and moral (non-property) damage inflicted by a product dangerous to human life and health, in cases stipulated by law.
-The court also stated that the claimant had not presented any evidence of the car causing any material damage to him, and that the moral damage could be collected if the product was defective and not if the contract was breached.
+The Court referred to the rule of law, 124 which states that consumers are entitled to compensation of property and moral (non-property) damage inflicted by a product dangerous to human life and health, in cases stipulated by law.
+The court estimated the moral damage of the claimant on its own, which estimation of UAH 1000 was lower than the estimation of the claimant - UAH 7000.
+The court also ruled that the inflationary increase was not applicable in this case.

-In 2013, a private entrepreneur applied to the Appeal Court of Kyiv Region, with a request to reconsider a default judgment of first instance court, which obliged the entrepreneur to compensate a buyer of the purchased laptop for material and moral damage of the defective product.
+In 2016, an appliance store filed an appeal to the Appeal Court of Lviv Region with a request to reconsider a default judgment of the first instance court, which obliged the appliance store to compensate a buyer of the purchased LCD television the price of this product of proper quality which was returned to the appliance store within the established 14-day term of product exchange.